- Visit Columbus & Ohio State

 - News and Events

-The MHA program offers students a vast array of practical job experiences, research opportunities and professional services to enhance career development.
+The MHA program offers you a vast array of practical job experiences, research opportunities and professional services to enhance career development.
 Our network of alumni is supportive of current students and offers our graduates lifetime networking opportunities.
 Over 95% of our graduates obtain full-time professional positions upon graduation.

 According to the US Bureau of Labor Statistics, health care provided 14 million jobs in 2006 - 13.6 million jobs for wage and salary workers and about 438,000 jobs for the self-employed.
 Seven of the 20 fastest growing occupations are health care related.
 Health care will generate 3 million new wage and salary jobs between 2006 and 2016, more than any other industry.
 As a result, careers in health administration will be at the forefront of that employment growth.